Free Trial

 What is GTX's current short interest?

 Short interest is the volume of GTX shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 1,359,800 shares of GTXI short.
+As of May 15th, traders have sold 1,359,800 shares of GTXI short.
 13.00% of GTX's shares are currently sold short.
 Learn More on GTX's current short interest.

 What is a good short interest ratio for GTX?